Wednesday, August 12, 2009

 On Monday, I intend to book my flights for a trip back to the U.S. which is slated for October.
 This has been my plan all along, but I needed to confirm it was workable at my job and also figure out how to pay for it.
 Looks like the ticket is going to be with frequent flyer miles (left over from the last trip, and also some donated by my Mom - thanks Mom!)
 I am SOOOOO ready to go home.
 Seriously homesick and very excited that it will be in October (Proper fall weather!
 A real Halloween!).
 The plan is to do a week in Atlanta so I can catch up with my Southern peeps then head north to St. Louis to see the Yanks.

 It will be really great to see everyone.
-For one thing, neither Stacey nor I have spent time with our nieces, and my nephew is practically a teenager!
+For one thing, neither S nor I have spent time with our nieces, and my nephew is practically a teenager!
 How did this happen??
 It will also be interesting to see how they regard me -- have I changed?
-(My cousin Gina says my voice has changed but what else?)
+(My cousin says my voice has changed but what else?)
 How will I see the U.S. now that I will have been away 3 years?
 And, perhaps more importantly, how will NZ look by comparison?
 Going to be an interesting trip.

 OK kids, gotta run.
 Just wanted to say hi and hope everyone is doing well.